 Campaign messages are often developed under huge pressure, in a small team, and sent straight out into the world.
-These messages are based on assumptions rather than evidence of how an audience will react and they are therefore likely to be hit-or-miss.
+These messages are based on assumptions of how an audience will react rather than evidence and they are therefore likely to be hit-or-miss.

 When messages miss, they can leave a lasting negative impression on how people think about your issue.
 This can set you back in time and resources, and make it harder to realise your vision.

 And when you do test, it can be a useful learning experience for both the short- and long-term about how people understand your issue and what kind of communications work.